-- a licence application;
+- an application for a licence

 - a submission to the Regulator.

-- be released for public consultation;
+- be released for public consultation

-- appear on the Record of GMO and GM product dealings;
+- appear on the Record of GMO and GM product dealings

 - be accessible by way of a request for access to information under the Freedom of Information Act 1982.